MineralsCloud/CrystallographyBase.jl/README.md

 See [the documentation of the stable version](https://mineralscloud.github.io/CrystallographyBase.jl/stable) here.

-See the [Index](@ref main-index) for the complete list of documented functions and types.

 The code is [hosted on GitHub](https://github.com/MineralsCloud/CrystallographyBase.jl), with some continuous integration services to test its validity.